nameoverflow/dejavu/README.md

    - Author and creation date
    - PR description
    - Current review decision status
-5. Select the review action you want to perform:
+5. For open PRs, you can:
+   - **Review the PR**: Select a review action (approve, comment, request changes)
-   - **Approve** - Approve the PR
+   - **Squash & Merge**: Directly squash and merge the PR (when appropriate)
-   - **Comment** - Add a comment to the PR
-   - **Request Changes** - Request changes on the PR
-6. For Comment and Request Changes actions, enter your comment in the text field
+6. For review actions that require comments, enter your comment in the text field
-7. Click the action button to perform the selected review action
+7. Click the action button to perform the selected action
 8. The server will use the GitHub CLI to execute the action with the authenticated user's account

 ## How It Works